Parables/laravel_cities/README.md

 # Geo Model:

-You can use `Igaster\LaravelCities\Geo` Model to access the database.
+You can use `Mdhesari\LaravelCities\Geo` Model to access the database.
 List of available properties:

 ```php
 $geo->name;       // name of geographical point in plain ascii